-Setting sail from the bustling fishing port of Brixham is home to Pilgrim of Brixham, a traditional Brixham trawler offering sailing experiences from day sails to weekend tasters to week-long explorations along this beautiful coast.
+The bustling fishing port of Brixham is home to Pilgrim of Brixham, a traditional Brixham trawler offering sailing experiences from day sails to weekend tasters to week-long explorations along this beautiful coast.
 Brixham itself is a traditional fishing harbour town with colour-washed cottages tumbling down the hillside to the waterfront.
 Sailing from Brixham sees you rounding Berry Head, a dramatic limestone headland which has been designated as an Area of Outstanding Natural beauty.
-It’s dramatic cliffs serve as a sanctuary for colonies of guillemots, black legged kittiwakes as well as kestrels and gulls, all of whom make their nests, balanced precariously on the edge of the cliffs.
+Its dramatic cliffs serve as a sanctuary for colonies of guillemots, black-legged kittiwakes as well as kestrels and gulls, all of whom make their nests, balanced precariously on the edge of the cliffs.
 Berry Head is also home to the smallest, deepest lighthouse, which is perched at the highest geographical point in the British Isles!
 Built-in 1906, its white light can be seen for 14 nautical miles.